The Conscious Communication Code for Healthy Relationship Rebuilding

 Your emotions are validated even if the other person does not agree

-You feel heard (the other person is truly listening to support versus speak over you or prove a point)
+You feel heard (the other person is truly listening to support versus speaking over you or proving a point)

 You feel validated as a fellow human (respected)

 You are given the space and time you need to feel safe while offering a loving acknowledgment before taking space (some souls need more time than others)